-Full Text Of The AHCA Draft From The Senate Has Been Released
+The Full Text Of The Senate's AHCA Draft Has Been Released

 Senate Republicans released the full text of the American Health Care Act draft on Thursday morning, one week away from a potential vote.